A new programming paradigm for Rust

 Acknowledgement

-CGP is invented by Soares Chen, with learnings and inspirations taken from many related programming languages and paradigms, particularly Haskell.
+CGP was created by Soares Chen, with inspiration drawn from various programming languages and paradigms, particularly Haskell typeclasses.